Mnux9/mnux9.github.io/posts/README.md

 #include <I2CPWM.h>

 //creates an expander called "myExpander"
-I2CPWM myExpander(8); // selects an expander connected on adress 8
+I2CPWM myExpander(8); // selects an expander connected on address 8

 void setup(){
   // to set a PWM value: